bashbaugh/open-magic-chess-old/README.md

 Then type `cd open-magic-chess` to change into the directory.
 Now you will need the following:

 + Python 3.5 - comes preinstalled on Raspbian.
 Typing `python3 --version` should return something containing `3.5`.
-+ Python requirements (python-chess, smbus2, RPi.GPIO) - install with `sudo pip3 install -r requirements.txt`
++ Python requirements (python-chess, smbus2, RPi.GPIO, etc.) - install with `sudo pip3 install -r requirements.txt`
 + Stockfish 8 or higher - install with `sudo apt install stockfish -y`

 If you are planning to do python development on this project, you will also need a virtual environment:

     pip3 install virtualenv
     virtualenv -p python3 venv